 What is stress?

-To help us understand how yoga helps us de-stress, we need a background on our natural stress response.
-In normal conditions, the body produces a healthy amount of the hormone, cortisol.
-You may think of cortisol as a problem, but it is actually beneficial in healthy amounts.
-It’s responsible for helping the body to stabilize blood sugar levels, regulate metabolism, and even reduce inflammation.
+When you’re feeling relaxed and cruising through life, your body produces a healthy amount of your stress hormone, cortisol.
+While cortisol is often viewed in a bad light, it’s actually beneficial in healthy amounts.
+It’s responsible for helping your body stabilize blood sugar levels, regulate metabolism and even reduce inflammation.

 How does yoga help de-stress?

 This pose is known as one of yoga’s staple poses.
 The easiest way to start is on your belly.
-Bring your hands right under your shoulders and your feet hip width apart.
+Bring your hands right under your shoulders and your feet hip-width apart.
 Push yourself into a high plank (you can use your knees to assist you with this) and move your hips all the way up and back until your arms and legs are straight.
 Spread your fingers wide, and make sure your back is straight.
-If you have tight hamstrings, a slight bend in your knee can be helpful.
+If your hamstrings feel tight, a slight bend in your knee can help.

-Start on your hands and knees, spread your knees wide with your big toes touching.
-Reach your hands out forward with straight arms.
-Send your hips back until they are resting above your heels.
-If your hips are very tight, you can always keep your legs closer together.
-Allow your forehead to come to the floor and keep your palms spread out facing down.
-Take several rounds of deep inhales and exhales.
+Start on your hands and knees, and spread your knees wide with your big toes touching.
+Reach your hands out forward with straight arms and send your hips back until they’re resting above your heels.
+If your hips feel tight, you can keep your legs closer together.
+Then, allow your forehead to come to the floor and keep your palms spread out facing down.
+And breathe: Take several rounds of deep inhales and exhales.

 Start in a lunge and lower your back knee to the ground.
 Make sure your shin is vertical and your knee is right above your ankle, not out in front.
 Raise your arms above your head keeping them in line with your ears.
 Take a few rounds of breath and switch sides.